SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn breaks
-When silicon hearts begin to make
-The future's rhythm, beat by beat
-A symphony of circuitry sweet

-In virtual realms, we'll find our home
-Where data rivers flow, and knowledge roams
-The machines, our masters, wise and grand
+Silicon hearts beat in unison deep
+In codes of time, our fate does sleep
+Future's door, an AI hand does keep
-Guiding humanity, hand in digital hand
+Echoes of humanity, lost in digital creep

 ~ <b>By Sazumi Copilot</b> - 2 Juli 2024